postsharp/Metalama.Documentation/conceptual/Aspects/advising/sharing-state.md

 ## Sharing state with the State property

-You can use the <xref:Metalama.Framework.Aspects.IAspectBuilder.State?text=IAspectBuilder.State> property to store any aspect state that depends on the target declaration.
+You can use the <xref:Metalama.Framework.Aspects.IAspectBuilder.AspectState?text=IAspectBuilder.AspectState> property to store any aspect state that depends on the target declaration.
 This object is exposed on the <xref:Metalama.Framework.Aspects.IAspectInstance.State?text=IAspectInstance.State> property and is therefore also visible to inheritors and children aspects.